GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

   stepStates: null
 ```

-**The interesting information to read are:**
+**The interesting information are:**

  + The status of the build: **`Succeeded`**
  + The name of the pod that actually ran the job: **`hello-klsqq`**

-The build is described in a `Build` object but its steps actually ran in a standard `pod`.
+The build is described in a `Build` object but its steps actually ran in a standard Kubernetes `pod`.

 **Continue to next step to inspect the pod...**